 Before any of you Disney naysayers start rolling your eyes, let me tell you… this ain’t no Disney Princess.
 The Marriott Theatre in Lincolnshire is now featuring Sleeping Beauty through August 18, 2012.
 Trust me, there’s plenty for girls, boys, and jaded adults alike to enjoy.

 The Marriott Theatre is located within the sprawling, manicured grounds of the Lincolnshire Marriott Resort.
-The theatre itself, while capable of seating nearly 900 spectators, has an intimate feel owing to the fact that it is a theatre-in-the-round.
+While capable of seating nearly 900 spectators, the theatre itself has an intimate feel because it is a theatre-in-the-round.
 Not only does this make every seat a great seat, but it helped my crowd-shy toddler feel less overwhelmed.
 It also offers great views and interaction with the cast as the characters frequently run up and down the aisles and interact with the children while doing so.

 Children’s theatre performances are always interactive.
 The actors enter and exit through the aisles and address the audience throughout the performance.
-Afterwards, they even take time for a Q&A session.
+Afterward, they even take time for a Q&A session.

-Overall, we were pleased with our first foray into children’s theatre and with the quality of the performances at the Marriott Theatre, we may even be back for their next show, Cinderella, November 17th-December 31st.
+Overall, we were pleased with our first foray into children’s theatre.
+With the quality of the Marriott Theatre performances, we may even be back for their next show, Cinderella, November 17th-December 31st.